Healthy Granola Bars

 Why I love this recipe

 • Way cheaper than any grocery store.
-My biggest pet peeve is spending a fortune on snacks that take seconds to eat!
+My biggest pet peeve is spending a fortune on snacks (convenient, though).
 These bars are made with affordable, shelf-stable ingredients, so each bar costs just pennies to make.

 • Customizable.
 I give you a base recipe plus countless ways to customize the bars, so you never have to make them the same way twice.
 I’ve included six epic flavors I adore!

 • Perfect any time of day.
-These bars are made with wholesome ingredients, so you can have them for breakfast, as a snack, a post-workout treat, or even dessert.
+These bars are made with wholesome ingredients so that you can have them for breakfast, as a snack, a post-workout treat, or even dessert.

 • Super healthy.
 These bars pack in 4 grams of fiber and 6 grams of protein.
 Plus, they’re naturally vegan and also low in calories.